dfedorov-solace/solace-openmama-publish-subscribe/_docs/publish-subscribe.md

 Message VPN | String | The Solace message router Message VPN that this client should connect to.
 The simplest option is to use the `default` message-vpn which is present on all Solace message routers and fully enabled for message traffic on Solace VMRs.
 Client Username | String | The client username.
 For the Solace VMR default message VPN, authentication is disabled by default, so this can be any value.
 Client Password | String | The optional client password.
 For the Solace VMR default message VPN, authentication is disabled by default, so this can be any value or omitted.

+Example of specifying these properties [see here](https://github.com/dfedorov-solace/solace-openmama-publish-subscribe/blob/master/mama.properties) and detailed explanation of them is below.

 ---